cyface-de/android-energy-settings/README.md

 be pausing the app to change the settings as explained in the warning.

-This way you can use the [Show Dialogs](#show-dialogs) again in `onResume()` and only show the dialogs again if the settings are not correctly when the app is opened again.
+This way you can use the [Show Dialogs](#show-dialogs) again in `onResume()` and only show the dialogs again if the settings are not correct, when the app is opened again.

 ```
 Override